 Highlights of Toji Temple

 Immediately after entering the paid area, there is a building called Kodo Hall.
-You can see the inside of the building, where 21 Buddha statues of various sizes are lined up.
-16 of them have been designated as national treasures.
+Inside the hall, you can see 21 Buddha statues of various sizes lined up.
+Sixteen of these statues are designated as national treasures.

-There is a magnificent willow tree outside the paid area.
-There is an anecdote about this willow about a master of calligraphy around the 10th century.
-It is said that a man named Michikaze Ono, who was depressed over his lack of calligraphy skills, was cheered up under this willow when he saw a frog desperately trying to grab onto the willow leaf and succeeding over and over again.
-It is said that the sight of the frog made him determined that if he did not give up and worked hard, he would find a path, and eventually became a master of calligraphy.
+Outside the paid area, there is a magnificent willow tree.
+There is an anecdote about this willow and a master calligrapher from the 10th century.
+It is said that a man named Michikaze Ono, who was depressed over his lack of calligraphy skills, was encouraged under this willow when he saw a frog repeatedly trying to grab onto the willow leaf and eventually succeeding.
+Inspired by the frog’s persistence, he decided that if he kept trying and didn’t give up, a path would open for him.
+He went on to become a master calligrapher.